SFDO-Community-Sprints/Welcome/README.md

 > __Here is an Example:__<br>
 > Wiki Images Directory <br>
 > Created a Documentation directory to store images for the wiki
-5. Ensure Commit directly to the master branch = true
-6. Click Commit new file
+5. Commit Changes when done
 ***

 ### Step 4: Review Best Practices